Probing Leptophobic Dark Sectors via Gravitational Wave Signatures: Current bounds

-In Fig.~\ref{fig:dd}, we plot $\sigma_{\rm SIDD}$ as a function of $m_{\Psi_1}$ for benchmark values of the input parameters, along with current direct detection bounds from XENON1T (2018)~\cite{XENON:2015gkh, Aprile:2018dbl, XENON:2018voc} and LUX-ZEPLIN (LZ) (2022)~\cite{Aalbers:2022fxq} and future projection from XENONnT (2025)~\cite{XENON:2023cxc}.
-The most stringent bound comes from LZ (2022).
+In Fig.~\ref{fig:dd}, we plot $\sigma_{\rm SIDD}$ as a function of $m_{\Psi_1}$ for representative values of the input parameters, along with current direct detection bounds from PandaX-4T (2025)~\cite{PANDA-X:2024dlo}, LUX-ZEPLIN (LZ) (2025)~\cite{LZ:2024zvo} and XENONnT (2025)~\cite{XENON:2025vwd}.
+The most stringent bound comes from LZ (2025).
 The effects of $\lambda_{HS}$ and $\theta_{\rm DM}$ are shown.
 We see that for $\theta_{\rm DM}=0.001$, the DM candidate is predominantly singlet-like, suppressing its interactions with nucleons mediated by the SM $Z$ boson.
 This results in lower cross-section values, with most of the parameter points lying below the experimental bounds.
 In contrast, for $\theta_{\rm DM}=0.03$, the DM candidate acquires a larger doublet component, significantly enhancing its $Z$-mediated interactions with nucleons.
-This leads to a notable increase in the cross-section, causing DM candidates belowa 2 TeV mass range to be ruled out by LZ (2022).
-This establishes a lower bound on the mass $m_{\Psi_1}$ for a given $\theta_{\rm DM}$.
+This leads to a notable increase in the cross-section for large $\theta_{\rm DM}$, causing DM candidates with masses below 1400 GeV to be ruled out by LZ (2025).
+For smaller values of $\theta_{\rm DM}$, LZ (2025) establishes a lower bound on the mass $m_{\Psi_1}$.
 In our random parameter scan, we implement this bound on our DM candidate.
 We also see that for a larger value of $\lambda_{HS}$, the cross-section is generally larger, which is expected since a larger coupling means a stronger mixing between DM and nucleons via scalar exchange, which in turn enhances the cross-section.